1. Home

 Performance screening questions

-• Education: does the candidate fulfill the minimum requirements?
+• Education: Does the candidate fulfil the minimum requirements?

 What are resume and cover letter screening?